AviatrixSystems/Docs/HowTos/tgw_plan.rst

 Dynamic (BGP) or Static                         Use BGP to connect to remote site or static IP Remote CIDRs                                    When Static is selected, enter a list of CIDRs separated by comma.
 Remote AS Number                                When Dynamic is selected, enter the AS number of the remote site.
+Security Domain Name                            Select a Security Domain to associate the VPN attachment with Learned CIDR Approval                           Select the option to enable `Approval <https://docs.aviatrix.com/HowTos/tgw_approval.html>`_.
+This option applies to Dynamic (BGP) mode only.
+Global Acceleration                             Select the option to enable AWS Accelerated VPN
 ==========================================      ==========

 Step 8 Download VPN Configuration